kilowhat/kilowhat.net/_extensions/formulaire.md

 **Radio style**: controls the look of the radio buttons rendered inside the Radio field type.
 The "FontAwesome" options are custom designs implemented by Formulaire using the icons from Font Awesome.
 The native option uses the browser `input` with `type="radio"`.

+**Use horizontal form layout**: the default layout always places the label above the field.
+In horizontal layout, the label and the field will be placed on a single line, and all fields will be aligned like a grid.
+On small screens, the label will revert to its original position, so this setting makes no difference on mobile.
+You should keep this setting to horizontal for the discussion composer, as the regular layout might not fit at all in the Flarum discussion composer.

+**Uniform discussion composer layout**: when this layout is used, Formulaire re-arranges the fields from other extensions in the discussion composer to match with its own styling.
+The following extensions are supported:

+- Discussion title gets a label added
+- Content gets a label added, but will not switch to horizontal
+- Tags get a label added, and the tag selector is made to look like a text field
+- FriendsOfFlarum Polls gets a label added
+- Flamarkt Taxonomies get their name added as label (requires Taxonomies 0.1.5) and the term selector is made to look like a text field
+- Other unrecognized inputs are split to their own line each, but get no label

+When the unified layout is active, some Flarum fields like the title will also use the contextual validation error styling from Formulaire.

+This feature is best used together with the free extension [Composer Page](https://github.com/clarkwinkelmann/flarum-ext-composer-page) which will create the vertical space required for this feature to work with more than 1-2 fields.
+This extension is also almost a requirement on mobile because the built-in Flarum composer behaves too badly on small screens.

 ### Permission